espocrm/documentation/docs/administration/bpm-activities.md

 A task can execute different actions.
 Available actions are listed below.

-The BPM task utilizes Workflow tool actions, the list of available actions is almost the same.
-See more details about [workflow actions](workflows.md#actions).
+The BPM task utilizes actions from the Workflow tool.
+The list of available actions is almost the same as in Workflows.
+See more details about [Workflow actions](workflows.md#actions).

 ### Actions

 #### Create Record

-Creates a new record of any entity type.
+Creates a new record of a specific entity type.

 #### Create Related Record